jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 		git checkout -b [name_of_your_new_branch]

-- Old way, that you have to create the branch and finally, do the checkout to that branch:
+- Old way, that you have to create the branch and finally do the checkout:

  		git branch [name_of_your_new_branch]
  		git checkout newbranch

-Secondly, push the branch onto GitHub. (_In order to commit something in your branch, be sure to be in your branch_).
+Secondly, push the branch onto GitHub. (_In order to commit something in your branch, be sure to be inside_).

 	git push origin [name_of_your_new_branch]